Using Our Trade Alerts

 Put Credit Spreads

 Options Chain – Frequently, Henry sells at the money put credit spreads on bullish setups.
 This is a more conservative way to play than buying long calls.
-It is also higher probability, lower risk way to make money with options.
+It is also lower risk way to make money with options.
 Your risk is defined, and the stock doesn’t need to move a ton to collect your premium – just stay out of the money.
 Choosing at the money strikes leads to a favorable risk to reward ratio.

 Order Entry – Because we are selling this vertical, it makes it a credit spread – we are taking in a credit for selling this to someone.
 It is our hope that the premium we sold will decay, allowing us to buy it back at a cheaper price before expiration, or having it expire worthless.